aapandey/AGEngine/README.md

 ## Running the tests

-In order to test all the functionality of Assignment 1 Section 1 - Compile AGEngine.core.MainGameLoop.java then run the AGEngine.core.MainGameLoop using eclipse(no parameters required)
+In order to test all the functionality of Assignment 2 All Section : Run SceneManager.java and pass two arguments, "server"/"client" to create either a server or client and another as "object"/"string" to pass the gameObjects as through objects or string.
+This is required only when starting as server.
+For client, just pass two arguments first being "client" and other an integer to signify client id.

-Section 2 and 3 - Compile and run the AGEngine.network.SampleServer.java(no arguments required) and then run AGEngine.network.SampleClient.java(1 integer argument expected).
-For multple clients create new instances of SampleClient.java and pass different command line integer paramters to distinguish between them
+Server needs to be created first before creating any client.

-Section 4 - Compile and run the AGEngine.asynchronous.network.ServerGame.java(no arguments required) to create a server and then connect clients by running multiple instances of AGEngine.asynchronous.network.ClientGame.java(no arguments required).
+Any number of clients can then be created

 ### Break down into end to end tests